Legal guide for company directors and CEOs in the UK

 • wrongful trading: if the company goes into insolvent liquidation, the directors can be ordered to contribute to the company’s assets where losses are increased as a result of their failure to stop the company from trading when there was no reasonable prospect of it avoiding the liquidation;

-• fraudulent trading: if the directors carry on the business of the company with the intention to defraud creditors (including potential creditors) of the company or creditors of any other person or for any fraudulent purpose will be personally liable to contribute to the company’s assets.
-This could include payment of a dividend if the motive is to put those funds beyond the reach of creditors;
+• fraudulent trading: if the directors carry on the business of the company with the intention to defraud creditors (including potential creditors) of the company or creditors of any other person or for any fraudulent purpose will be personally liable to contribute to the company’s assets;

 • misfeasance: a liquidator, a creditor or a shareholder can recover money or damages from the directors of a company who have misapplied, retained or become liable or accountable for any money or property of the company, or have been guilty of misfeasance or breach of fiduciary or other duties in relation to the company.

 There is a statutory regime for derivative claims, enabling members, subject to the court’s permission, to require action to be brought on behalf of the company against directors who are or have been in breach of their duties or have been negligent.
-In the case of private limited companies, the main threat of legal action against directors for breach of duty is likely to emerge only in the event of the company’s insolvency.
+In the case of private limited companies, the risk of legal action against directors for breach of duty is likely to arise only in the event of the company’s insolvency.

 14. How can a director limit his/her liability?